hellerve/blog/wip/Scheme_Macros_VI:_Keyword_Arguments.md

 Keyword arguments are a very prominent feature of many programming languages, including Ruby, Python, Clojure, Julia, and OCaml (where they are called labeled arguments).
-If you don’t know any of these, think of keyword arguments as a way to name arguments on the call site, and optionally provide defaults for them should the caller not specify them.
-Let me illustrate it using Python:
+If you don’t know any of these, think of keyword arguments as a way to name arguments on the call site, and optionally provide defaults should the caller not specify them.
+Let me illustrate this using Python:

 ```
 def my_kw_fun(a, b, c=0):